 - Small Role, Big Impact: Krov tips Natsu off about a rumor of a "Salamander" (Igneel) being spotted in Hargeon, resulting in Natsu's first encounter with Lucy.

 - Shaping Your Attacks: Niggy forms a triangular shape with his magic.

 - Those Two Guys: They're usually seen together, and their only role in the whole series is to laugh at Natsu for another botched job.

-- What Happened to the Mouse?: They both completely vanish shortly after the Battle of Fairy Tail arc.
+- What Happened to the Mouse?: After the Battle of Fairy Tail.

 - Badass Bookworm: He likes to study history and is a competent wizard.

 - Does Not Like Spam: He doesn't like shrimp.

 - Light 'em Up: He uses Light Magic to illuminate his body and blind enemies.